Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Posterior sampling

 \section{Posterior sampling}

-We propose block-Gibbs algorithms that sample each column $\Omega_{.j}$ (in random order) given $\Omega_{-j-j}$ and $\Y$.
-We first present Algorithm \ref{alg:gibbs_GGM_zeros}, an ideal sampler that updates the edges $z=Z_{.j}$ from their conditional posterior $\pi(z \mid \Y,\Omega_{-j-j})$, and then the non-zero entries from their exact posterior $\pi(\Omega_{.j} \mid z, \Y, \Omega_{-j-j})$ in Proposition \ref{prop:wang_exactzeroes_notation}.
+We propose algorithms to sample from $\pi(\Omega \mid \Y)$, specifically block-Gibbs algorithms that sample columns $\Omega_{.j}$ given $\Omega_{-j,-j}$ and $\Y$.
+Each iteration $t$ returns a $p \times p$ matrix $\Omega^{(t)}$, and the corresponding edge inclusion indicators $Z^{(t)}$.
+We first present Algorithm \ref{alg:gibbs_GGM_zeros}, an ideal random scan Gibbs sampler that at each iteration chooses a column $j$ randomly and then updates the edges $z=Z_{.j}$ from their conditional posterior $\pi(z \mid \Y,\Omega_{-j,-j})$ in \eqref{eq:post_submodel}, and then the non-zero entries from their exact posterior $\pi(\Omega_{.j} \mid z, \Y, \Omega_{-j,-j})$ in Proposition \ref{prop:wang_exactzeroes_notation}.
 We call it ideal because for large $p$ direct sampling from \eqref{eq:post_submodel} is unfeasible, as one cannot enumerate all $2^{p-1}$ models.
-Our algorithms use MCMC to sample from \eqref{eq:post_submodel}, but the ideal sampler serves as a benchmark for our theory in Section \ref{sec:algorithmic_guarantees}.
-By using fast rank 1 Cholesky decomposition updates, Algorithm \ref{alg:gibbs_GGM_zeros} requires a total of $O(p^3 + T p (\bar{z}_0^3 + p^2))= O(p^3 + T p (\bar d^3 + p^2))$ operations, where $\bar{z}_0^3$ is the average of $|z|_0^3$ across the $T$ iterations.
-In contrast, the continuous spike-and-slab requires $O(T p^4)$ operations.
-See Section \ref{sec:mcmc_algorithms} for details.
+In practice, our algorithms use Metropolis-within-Block-Gibbs (MH-within-Gibbs): for each column $j$, we sample from \eqref{eq:post_submodel} by performing $M \geq 1$ Metropolis-Hastings updates.
+The ideal sampler serves as a benchmark for our theory in Section \ref{sec:algorithmic_guarantees}.
+Therein we analyse random scan algorithms where at each iteration a column $j$ is randomly chosen as in Algorithm \ref{alg:gibbs_GGM_zeros}, as these are simpler to analyse, but our software actually uses random sequence Gibbs where at each iteration columns are updated in a randomly permuted order.

-Section \ref{sec:serial-gibbs} discusses sampling $z$ using local moves, and Section \ref{sec:par-gibbs} considers global moves.
-The costliest step in these algorithms is evaluating \eqref{eq:post_submodel}.
-This has cost $O(|z|_0^3)$ but, when \eqref{eq:post_submodel} was already computed for a neighbor model (adding and/or removing 1 edge), fast Cholesky updates return \eqref{eq:post_submodel} in $O(|z|_0^2)$ operations.
-Importantly, \eqref{eq:post_submodel} is evaluated only once for any given $z$, when $z$ is first visited, and re-used whenever it is revisited.
-This brings significant savings because as $\pi(z \mid \Y, \Omega_{-j-j})$ concentrates on a few $z$'s one expects many such revisits.
+Section \ref{sec:serial-gibbs} discusses using Metropolis-Hastings with local moves, and Section \ref{sec:par-gibbs} considers global moves.
+Finally, Section \ref{ssec:iteration_cost} discusses the per-iteration cost of our algorithms.
+We also discuss defaults for $M$, and that taking a large $M>1$ to improve mixing (as $M \to \infty$, MH-within-Gibbs becomes equivalent to ideal Gibbs) requires a negligible number of operations.